acids-ircam/RAVE/README.md

 pip install -r requirements.txt
 ```

+## Preprocessing

+RAVE comes with two command line utilities, `resample` and `duration`. `resample` allows to pre-process (silence removal, loudness normalization) and augment (compression) an entire directory of audio files (.mp3, .aiff, .opus, .wav, .aac). `duration` prints out the total duration of a .wav folder.

 ## Training

 Both RAVE and the prior model are available in this repo.
 For most users we recommand to use the `cli_helper.py` script, since it will generate a set of instructions allowing the training and export of both RAVE and the prior model on a specific dataset.